 In March of 2021, the Company entered into a securities purchase agreement with Digital Power Lending, a California limited liability company and wholly owned subsidiary of AGH, or DPL, pursuant to which the Company agreed to sell an aggregate of 6,666,667 shares of its common stock for an aggregate of \$10 million, or \$1.50 per share, which sales will be made in tranches.
 On March 9, 2021, DPL paid \$4 million, less the \$1.8 million in advances and the surrender for cancellation of the \$50,000 convertible promissory note, each as described below, for an aggregate of 2,666,667 shares of the Company's common stock.
-According to the securities purchase agreement, DPL will purchase an additional (i) 1,333,333 shares of the Company's common stock once the FDA shall have approved the Company's IND for the Company's phase 1a clinical trials for a purchase price of \$2 million, and (ii) 2,666,667 shares of the Company's common stock once the Company has completed these phase 1a clinical trials for a purchase price of \$4 million.
-The Company presently expects to meet the first milestone on or about May 31, 2021 and the second milestone on or about September 30, 2021.
+According to the securities purchase agreement, DPL will purchase an additional (i) 1,333,333 shares of the Company's common stock once the FDA shall have approved the Company's IND for the Company's phase 1a clinical trials for a purchase price of \$2 million, and (ii) 2,666,667 shares of the Company's common stock once the Company has completed these phase 1a clinical trials for a purchase price of \$2 million, and (ii) 2,2021 and the second milestone on or about September 30, 2021.
 The Company further agreed to issue DPL warrants to purchase a number of shares of its common stock equal to 50% of the shares of common stock purchased under the securities purchase agreement at an exercise price of \$3.00 per share.
 Finally, the Company agreed that for a period of eighteen months following the date of the payment of the final tranche of \$4 million, DPL will have the right to invest an additional \$10 million on the same terms, except that no specific milestones have been determined with respect to the additional \$10 million as of the date of this prospectus.